DANCE IS FOR LIFE.

 Poise Ballet offers a unique Dance experiences compared to other Ballet schools?

-The only official Royal Academy Dance (RAD) school in San Francisco and Marin.
-(New Studio in Corte Madera - Sept.
+The only official Royal Academy Dance (RAD) school in San Francisco and Marin area.
+(New State of Art Dance Studio in Corte Madera - Sept.
 2015)

 Poise Ballet offers more than just a ballet class; we teach the internationally acclaimed Royal Academy of Dance program.
-As a RAD professionally trained dancer, a Registered Teacher, I, together with my Assistant Teachers (who are also professional trained dancers) and our professional pianist accompanist.
+As a RAD professionally trained dancer, a Registered Teacher, I, together with our Assistant Teachers (professionally trained dancers) and our professional pianist accompanist (Steve Mello).
 We continue to strive to provide a high standard of learning and teaching quality to the children.
 Together with my Assistants, are responsible for students knowing the syllabus work by a certain deadline.
 Most importantly help each student achieve their highest individual potential.
-Annually, RAD exams are offered with examiners from around the world visiting our area.
-They are trained and approved by RAD.
-Experts in ballet.
-Examiners undergo continuous standardization, to ensure consistent marking worldwide. (see previous years RAD Ballet students awardees)

 * Our class size is purposely small for individual student attention.
 In order to showcase the students, we have been performing twice a year for the community.